runlyio/core-dotnet/examples/README.md

 dotnet run -- run copydirectory.json
 ```

-This will copy files from the `source` folder to the `destination` folder.
+This will copy files from the `source` folder to the `destination` folder and report the results to the console.

 ## Running on Runly